These baked apricot jam and brie knots are super easy to make! The recipe uses just 3 ingredients. Great little appetizer.

 You can use preserves, jelly or jam.
 What’s the difference?
 Read here to learn more.

 First, let me just admit that I am little obsessed with lingonberries.
 Long before I ever stepped foot into an Ikea, I was loving on some lingonberries.
 My first discovery of these tart micro berries was at iHop.
 Sweedish crepes topped with a lingonberry butter spread and powdered sugar.
 (Copycat iHop Lingonberry crepes recipe here!)
 So so good!
 If you’d never tried them, I highly recommend them on crepes or toast with a lot of butter.
 You can also use them in this recipe.
 They are a little more tart than traditional jams so you made find you like a sweeter jam better, or you may want to add a sprinkle of sugar in if you use lingonberry jam.

 Could you add nuts to these jam and brie knots?

 Yes!
 I think almonds pair well with these.
-You can get creative and “glue” them to the outside with a sugary glaze, or you could simple toss them inside along with the brie and jam so everything is enclosed neatly.
+You can get creative and “glue” them to the outside with icing, or you could simple toss them inside along with the brie and jam so everything is enclosed neatly.